I'm 28, I Have A Joint Income Of $665,000 & This Week I Bought A $1M House

 Advertisement

 12 p.m. — It's a miracle that I have no scheduled meetings left for the day.
-We celebrate by going to a neighborhood crepe place for lunch.
-I get a savory crepe with avocado, sausage, cheese, and mushrooms and a sweet crepe with Nutella, strawberries, and bananas.
+We celebrate by going to a neighbourhood crepe place for lunch.
+I get a savoury crepe with avocado, sausage, cheese, and mushrooms and a sweet crepe with Nutella, strawberries, and bananas.
 My husband gets one with smoked salmon, capers, onions, and cheese. $25.35

 3 p.m. — Our dining table arrives!
 Hooray for not having to eat at the island counter.
 We got a beautiful marble table from CB2 that seats six people, perfect for hosting friends and family.